-While the museum remains closed, the educators, curators and staff continue to develop virtual education resources for your group.
 Take advantage of this unique opportunity to connect your group to the museum.

 Meet staff curators, educators, designers, and community partners in these video chats with Director Beth Hager about exhibits, collections, behind-the-scenes, and their favorite things at The State Museum of Pennsylvania.

 Explore The State Museum’s online collection of historical objects, archaeological artifacts and natural history specimens.